rossme/line-server-problem/README.md

 - `falcon`: The fibre HTTP server used for serving the application (this replaces `puma` threads).
 - `dotenv`: The gem used for loading environment variables from a `.env` file.
 - `grape`: The API framework used for building the RESTful API.

+### A note on Bash and GPT 4o

+I used `bash` to write the `build.sh` and `run.sh` scripts.
+I have not worked with `bash` before, so this was a nice learning experience.
+Disclaimer - I used `GPT 4o` to help me write the scripts.